Freshman Requirements & Process

 Home-schooled students, like all other students seeking undergraduate admission to Stanford, apply using the Coalition Application or the Common Application.
 These additional guidelines may be helpful as you complete your application.

-Primarily, we expect that you have successfully undertaken a serious, rigorous course of study distributed across the humanities, sciences, math, social studies and languages.
-An obvious difficulty you may face in the admission process is the lack of a conventional high school transcript.
-As a result, you should provide a detailed description of your curriculum, but it is not necessary to follow a prescribed or approved home-schooling program.
-The central issue for us is the manner in which you have gone about the learning process, not how many courses you have completed.
+We expect that you have successfully undertaken a serious, rigorous course of study distributed across the humanities, sciences, math, social studies and languages.
+In addition to a transcript, we encourage you to submit a detailed description of your curriculum, but it is not necessary to follow a prescribed or approved home-schooling program.
+We are interested in how you have gone about the learning process, not how many courses you have completed.

 - how and why your family chose home schooling

 - how your learning process was organized